 The Hachman Index is calculated as the inverse of the weighted sum of the location quotients, by industry for each analysis county, across all industries.
 A location quotient (LQ) is the fraction of a county’s employment in a particular industry divided by the fraction of the reference area’s, in this case Oregon’s, employment in the same industry.
 The LQs are weighted by the share of the county’s employment in a particular industry.
 Counties with a large share of employment in only a few key industries, which differ substantially from the share of employment for those industries statewide, will have a relatively large weighted sum of LQs and subsequently a relatively low Hachman Index value (since it is the inverse of the weighted LQs).
 Conversely, counties which more closely reflect the statewide employment distribution will have relatively small weighted LQs and a relatively high Hachman Index value.

-In 2019, Lane County boasted the most diverse industry mix of all Oregon counties, followed closely by Clackamas and Multnomah.
+In 2021, Lane County boasted the most diverse industry mix of all Oregon counties, followed closely by Clackamas and Multnomah.
 For the most part, this diversity ranking among counties remains fairly stable over time with a few exceptions.
-Columbia County was the 21st more diverse economy in Oregon back in 1999.
-By 2019, it was the ninth most diverse mix of industries among Oregon counties.
-The top six counties with the most diverse industry mix in 2019 were among most diverse seven counties back in 1999.
-Benton County leaped from the 26th most diverse economy to the seventh most diverse during those two decades.
+Columbia County was the 22nd most diverse economy in Oregon back in 1999.
+By 2021, it had the eighth most diverse mix of industries among Oregon counties.
+The top six counties with the most diverse industry mix in 2021 were among most diverse seven counties back in 1999.
+Benton County leaped from the 27th most diverse economy to the seventh most diverse during those two decades.
 See below for a little more background about why we saw its industry diversity ranking rise since 1999, there are other factors leading to that rise beyond just simply adding jobs in different industries.
+Looking at Oregon county trends in employment, gross domestic product, and per capita personal income over the past couple decades compared with industry diversity index numbers didn’t show a strong association between more diverse economies and more success in those metrics.
+However, not having a majority of your economy dependent upon just one or a few industries is still probably a good bet, as I’m sure the former residents of Bodie could attest to.

 Limitations of the Data

-This analysis uses SIC and NAICS data as a time series.
+This analysis uses Quarterly Census of Employment and Wages (QCEW) data as a time series.
 That does create some issues not related to true changes in economic diversity, primarily due to non-economic code changes.
-If you’re in a relatively small county with a relatively big firm or cluster of firms in an industry, and there’s a big decline or closure(s), the county’s economic diversity score can improve because employment becomes more evenly spread among industries, even if the community is not better off as a result.
+If you’re in a relatively small county with a relatively big firm or cluster of firms in an industry, and there’s a big decline or closure(s), the county’s economic diversity score can improve because employment becomes more evenly distributed among the remaining industries, even if the community is not better off as a result.

-Here’s one final thought that Josh Lehner shared in his recent blog post.
+Here’s one final thought that Josh Lehner shared in his blog post.
 There are good ways and bad ways for a region to become more diverse.
-The better way is when an economy adds jobs and new businesses in industries that it may have had few of to begin with.
+The better way is when an economy adds jobs and new businesses in industries the region didn’t have before.
 Another way a region can become more diverse is when it loses its specialty industries – an example would be the decline of the timber industry in Oregon.
 Oregon is now more like the U.S. mostly due to growing jobs in other sectors, but also due to losses in timber industry jobs.